AlexPetrovBG/ractory/docs/Helpers/rafactory_dev_database_schema.md

     id_project integer NOT NULL,
     quantity integer NOT NULL,
     picture bytea,
-    created_date timestamp with time zone NOT NULL, company_guid uuid NOT NULL,
+    company_guid uuid NOT NULL,
-    created_at timestamp with time zone DEFAULT now() );
+    created_at timestamp with time zone DEFAULT now(), updated_at timestamp with time zone
+);

 ALTER TABLE public.components OWNER TO rafactory_rw;